 The maximum rate of rotation which is comfortable is around 2 per minute, which gives a centrifugal force of 1g at a radius of 225 metres.

 The idea was to fill the interior with lunar regolith (the powdery surface covering on the moon) , acting as soil, some 2 metres depth would allow agriculture and even trees.
 Can plants grow in this?
 It seems that they can, although for decent growth humus (manure) and nitrogen fixing bacteria would need to be added and, of course, water.
 Mars regolith is even better.
+In both cases the regolith is acidic and a basic additive is need to reduce the acidity (lime or ammonia solution, for example).

 Source: Frans Blok http://www.3develop.nl/